JoKerDii/DS-FAS/docs/notes/questions3.md

   * Formal metric: <u>perplexity (PP)</u>

-    PP is the inverse probability of the test set, normalized by the number of words.
-It measures how confused or perplexed a model is against an unseen sample.
+    <u>In NLP, perplexity is a way of evaluating language models.</u> <u>Perplexity is the inverse probability of the test set, normalized by the number of words.
+It measures how confused or perplexed a model is against an unseen sample.</u> <u>The best language model is the one that best predicts an unseen dataset, so the smaller perplexity indicates a better model.</u>

     Given a sentence of N words $W = (w_1, ..., w_N)$, the language model gives the probability of the sentence $P(w_1, ..., w_N)$, then the perplexity of a sentence is $PP(W) = P(w_1, ..., w_N)^{-1/N}$.
 The higher probability for a sentence means lower PP. A low PP score means the model learned.